 Athlete sign-ups are very important for planning in each sport season.
 Athlete sign-ups determine how many coaches are needed and the number of teams turned in to the scheduler.
 Official sign-ups for winter and spring seasons will take place 4 weeks before the start of each season.
 Fall sign-ups will take place in the spring, due to the early start time in August before school begins.

 Please note: There can be NO late signups after the signup deadline for each season.
 Unfortunately, late signups contribute to overcrowding on teams, and game schedules being delivered late.

 Coinciding with our philosophy of participation, Ada christian has a no-cut policy at the 5th - 8th grade level.
 GRACEAC allows each school to enter as many teams as they are able to make.
 This allows for every student athlete to participate in ACS athletics.
 ACS will make every attempt to keep teams small.
 In order to do this we will not be allowing late sign-ups to take place after the sign-up deadline.

-If two teams are formed at a grade level they will consist of two equally talented teams.
-There will be no A and B team.
+If two teams are formed at a grade level they will consist of two equally talented teams, unless they are apart of a "tiered-league" in 7/8 grade.
 The teams will be formed by the two coaches and the Athletic Director.
 Due to the need to create two equal teams preference will not be given so that friends can be on the same team.
 If special arrangements need to be taken into consideration you may notify the AD before the teams are divided.

 Every effort will be made to keep each grade playing with their own grade level.
 However, in some circumstances there may be a need to create a combination team.
 This will be done at the discretion of the Athletic Director and coaches involved.